tajawal/code-challenge/QA_Data.md

 ### Challenge Two:

-In this [link](https://docs.google.com/spreadsheets/d/1q0cTH_bvofhrsPqAkciseXG4gDdUzk3qGlp44cRMFWc/edit#gid=457275569), you will find 2 tables , L1 (source table) and L2 (transformed table based on business requirements ),
+In this [link](https://docs.google.com/spreadsheets/d/1q0cTH_bvofhrsPqAkciseXG4gDdUzk3qGlp44cRMFWc/edit#gid=457275569), you will find 2 tables, L1 (source table) and L2 (transformed table based on business requirements ) add it to local DB and share steps How did you do that?

-You have to validate the output of the L2 and make sure this table meets the business requirements as following:
+You have to validate the output of the L2 and make sure this table meets the business requirements as follows:
-We need to have one strucrted/cleaned table to build a Finance report for Service transactions, attached the required attributes with their logic in below table
+We need to have one structured/cleaned table to build a Finance report for Service transactions, Attached are the required attributes with their logic in below table

 Required column logic from source table condition